-Since the year end the company has signed further KX Systems contracts and has seen further increases in its Capital markets activity.
-Whilst it is too early to predict the outcome for the full year the company expects continued growth in the first half of the year.
+Since the year end the Company has signed further KX Systems contracts and has seen further increases in its capital markets activity.
+Whilst it is too early to predict the outcome for the full year the Company expects continued growth in the first half of the year.

-David Anderson Chairman 9 May 2007
+David Anderson Chairman

-Managing director's statement
+Managing Director's statement

-First Derivatives plc ("FDP") continues to operate primarily in the capital markets sector and major financial institutions continue to invest heavily in technology.
+First Derivatives continues to operate primarily in the capital markets sector and major financial institutions continue to invest heavily in technology.
 However the competitive landscape is proving challenging as many large banks seek to move their operations to low cost centres such as India.
 We are investing heavily in improving the skills of our consultants and in software development in order to provide a premium offering to our clients.